JAGAT-JYOTI-BISWAL/JAGAT-JYOTI-BISWAL/README.md

 ## 🌱 Philosophy
 > “Code should breathe — clear, simple, alive.”
-> I believe technology should enhance peace, not pressure.
+> I believe technology should enhance peace🕊️, not pressure.

 ## 💫 Now
-> Currently exploring deeper system design with peace of mind.
+> Currently exploring deeper system design with peace of mind🧘.

 ## 💖 Connect With Me